 Client data including but not limited to company information, credit checks and key contact details.

-*Any clients who have actively conducted transactions with CMA within the two-year period will have their company information retained on our system.
+*Any clients who have actively conducted transactions with CMA within the three-year period will have their company information retained on our system.

 Data processing of minors